Colonia Villa Gustavo A. Madero in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Erected 1970.

 Topics.
-This historical marker is listed in these topic lists: Churches & Religion
+This historical marker is listed in these topic lists: Architecture

 Location.
 19° 29.164′ N, 99° 6.967′ W. Marker is in Ciudad de México.
 It is in Colonia Villa Gustavo A. Madero.
-Marker can be reached from Calzada de Guadalupe close to Zumarraga.
+It can be reached from Calzada de Guadalupe close to Zumarraga.
 The marker is to the left of the entrance to the Tepeyac Chapel at the very top of Tepeyac Hill at the Shrine of Our Lady of Guadalupe.
 Touch for map.
 Marker is in this post office area: Ciudad de México 07050, Mexico.
 Touch for directions.

-Photographed By J. Makali Bruton, November 2, 2015
+Photographed by J. Makali Bruton, November 2, 2015

 2. Tepeyac Chapel Marker